March 13th, Year P-132.

 I tried to get out of bed, to move to cover the distance and get his hand off Michael’s neck, but I couldn’t.
 It wasn’t just fatigue, it was like I was paralyzed.

-Unable to move, all I could do was watch as the stranger straddled Michael’s chest and placed both of his hands on Michael’s neck.
+Unable to move, all I could do was watch as the man in white straddled Michael’s chest and placed both of his hands on Michael’s neck.

 Michael’s heartbeat monitor screeched as Michael starting losing oxygen.
 I couldn’t just see, through my Darkness senses I could feel him dying again-